ichiro-wang/Portfolio-Tracker/README.md

 ## Description

-- This is a web app designed to help users manage their investment portfolios.
-- Track multiple portfolios, and track the performance of each portfolio
-- Track a portfolio's underlying stocks, and manage transactions such as buying or selling stocks.
+- A web application designed for investors to manage their portfolios efficiently.
+Users can track stock performance in real-time, manage transactions, and gain insights into their investments.

 ## Features